kavitshah8/thesis/README.md

 #### Development

-* Development is done on kavitdev branch and after manual testing it is pushed to master branch.
+* Development is done on kavitdev branch and after manual testing it is merged to master branch.
 Checkout kavitdev branch for latest version.